csci1710/forge-documentation/forge-docs-book/src/testing-chapter/testing.md

 ## Assert

-The `assert` syntax allows you to write tests in terms of _necessary_ and _sufficient_ properties for a predicate.
+The `assert` syntax allows you to write tests at a more abstract level than examples do.
+An assert has these parts:
+  - an optional name, followed by a colon;
+  - an optional block of `all`-quantified variables;
+  - the keyword `assert`, followed by a predicate name or `{}`-delimited constraint block;
+  - the assertion type: `is necessary for`, `is sufficient for`, `is consistent with`, `is sat`, or `is unsat`; and
+  - for `is necessary for`, `is sufficient for`, and `is consistent with` asserts, a predicate name.

 ~~~admonish example title="Assertions"